dotmpe/script-mpe/test/pd-spec.rst

 pd
   Test specifications for Projectdir, using Projectdoc.
-  For generic project metadata testing, see Package specs.
+  For a description of the generic project metadata testing, see also ``package.y*ml`` manual.

   0. Specs (Bats)